Dominic Teresi Bassoon / Dulcian

 Symposium 129-THE VERY FIRST VIENNESE SCHOOL

 Symposium 103 - “Gloria and Furore” Music of the Italian Baroque

 A native of California, DOMINIC TERESI is principal bassoon of Tafelmusik Baroque Orchestra, Boston Early Music Festival Orchestra, and Carmel Bach Festival, and he teaches historical bassoons and chamber music at The Juilliard School.
 He is also on faculty at the University of Toronto.

 As a chamber musician, he plays regularly with Quicksilver, Juilliard Baroque, and Toronto Consort.
 He has also enjoyed performances with Le Concert d’Astrée, Orchestre Révolutionnaire et Romantique, American Bach Soloists, Philharmonia Baroque, Arion, Ensemble Caprice, Chatham Baroque, Eybler Quartet, Smithsonian Chamber Players, and Apollo’s Fire.

-In demand on dulcian, baroque, classical and modern bassoon, his playing has been described as “reminding us of the expressive powers of the bassoon” (The Globe and Mail), “breath-stopping…managing to plumb every technical trick while also shaping the music with great skill” (Toronto Star), “supple…lively and graceful” (New York Times) and “particularly elegant” (The Boston Musical Intelligenser).
-Mr. Teresi was invited to be a featured artist on CBC Radio’s New Generation Series, where he performed a nationally broadcast radio concert of bassoon concertos and sonatas.
-He has appeared as a concerto soloist throughout Europe, North America and Australia.
+In demand on dulcian, baroque, classical and modern bassoon, his playing has been described as “stellar” (The New York Times) and “dazzling” (Toronto Star).
+Mr. Teresi was invited to be a featured artist on CBC Radio, where he performed a nationally broadcast radio concert of bassoon concertos and sonatas, and has appeared as a concerto soloist throughout Europe, North America and Australia.
 He holds a masters degree and artist diploma from Yale University and a doctorate from Indiana University.